 Part two of Rangnick's press conference

-Manchester United interim manager Ralf Rangnick has addressed the media on a whole host of different topics, ahead of his side's clash with Southampton at Old Trafford tomorrow lunchtime (12:30 GMT kick-off).
+Manchester United interim boss Ralf Rangnick addressed the media on a whole host of different topics, ahead of his side's clash with Southampton at Old Trafford tomorrow lunchtime (12:30 GMT kick-off).

 The 63-year-old spoke about Cristiano Ronaldo, a recent tweak in formation within the side and also on the VAR intervention we saw at Burnley in midweek.

 As Rangnick prepares to take charge of his 13th game as United boss, tomorrow's clash will also present the chance of a reunion with Saints boss Ralf Hasenhuttl, with the pair both previously working together at RB Leipzig.

 Below is every word the German had to say in part two of his pre-match press conference...

 Part 2 of Ralf's press conference: United v Saints

 In the second half of his media briefing, Rangnick discusses strikers, VAR, formations and Cristiano Ronaldo...

 Hi Ralf, given Cristiano Ronaldo turned 37 last week, Edinson Cavani is turning 35 next week and given the amount of games played this month, rotation will be needed.
 Looking ahead and given their ages, will the club need a younger forward for next season?